startupbrk/startupbrk.github.io/_posts/2014-09-02-summerbrk-results.md

 Without much further ado, winners of Summerbrk 2014 are:

-### 1. Pranshu Goyal, Rs.
+### 1. Pranshu Goyal and Utkarsh Gupta, Rs.
 10000 cash
-For his work on [Sophomores.in](http://www.sophomores.in).
+For their work on [Sophomores.in](http://www.sophomores.in).
 Judges rewarded his effort for taking it live.

 ### 2. Vatsal Bucha, Rs.
 2500 cash
 Just like you, we love games and could not avoid falling for his simple duck hunt game.